eDatos/istacpy/docs/istacpy.indicators.rst

 As you can see, every field contains helpful information:

 - *Class*: shows the full qualified name of the indicator data.
-- *Indicator code*: shows the indicator code and can be also independently accessed through the ``indicator.code`` attribute.
+- *Indicator code*: shows the indicator code and can be also independently accessed through the ``code`` attribute.
-- *Title*: shows the indicator title (internationalized if proceed) and can be also independently accessed through the ``indicator.title`` attribute.
+- *Title*: shows the indicator title (internationalized if proceed) and can be also independently accessed through the ``title`` attribute.
 - *Geographical granularity*: shows the pinned geographical granularity for this dataset and can be also independently accessed through the ``geographical_granularity`` attribute.
 - *Time granularity*: shows the pinned time granularity for this dataset and can be also independently accessed through the ``time_granularity`` attribute.
 - *Measure*: shows the pinned measure for this dataset and can be also independently accessed through the ``measure`` attribute.